What is the shell?

 Windows 7, 8, older versions

 For older versions of Windows, such as Windows 7 or Windows 8, the Unix shell is not natively available as part of the operating system.
-However, you can use the bash emulation layer in the command line that comes installed with Git Bash.
+However, you can use the Bash emulation layer in the command line that comes installed with Git Bash.

 Other shells